 intended_use=(

-"Not to be used for new business or commercial lines."
+"Not for commercial lines."

 ),